castorini/anserini/docs/regressions-msmarco-doc-segmented-docTTTTTquery.md

   >& logs/log.msmarco-doc-segmented-docTTTTTquery &
 ```

-The directory `/path/to/msmarco-doc-docTTTTTquery-per-passage/` should be a directory containing the expanded document collection; see [this link](https://github.com/castorini/docTTTTTquery#reproducing-ms-marco-document-ranking-results-with-anserini) for how to prepare this collection.
+The directory `/path/to/msmarco-doc-segmented-docTTTTTquery/` should be a directory containing the expanded segmented corpus in Anserini's jsonl format.
+See [this page](experiments-msmarco-doc-doc2query-details.md) for how to prepare the corpus.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).